St Leonards On Sea

 Symptoms such as constantly returning states of anxiety, agitation, disquiet, rage, depression and even suicidal feelings can claim our attention and severely effect our energy levels.
 And/or we may simply feel a hopelessness or lack of engagement with life and the self that had some vision of where we were going to in life.

-At such a time we may need more than the help of family and friends or medication alone to find resolution and our way forwards and out of the feelings of overwhelm and impasse we're feeling stuck in.
+At such a time we may need more than the help of family and friends or medication alone to find resolution and our way forwards.
+Forwards and out of the feelings of overwhelm and impasse we're feeling stuck in.

-As a therapist I include the SE approach in both my counselling and psychotherapeutic work as I find it really increases the effectiveness of these, “talking“, therapies in addressing some of the problems I've described above.
-I find it a particularly useful approach in that it can assist us in opening up a quieter space in which it becomes more possible for us to talk about, work with and start to resolve what is troubling you.
+As a therapist I include the SE approach in both my counselling and psychotherapeutic work as I find it really increases the effectiveness of these, “talking“, therapies in addressing the kinds of problems I've described.
+I find SE particularly useful in that it can assist us in opening up a quieter space in which we can talk about, work with and start to resolve what is troubling you.
 I also like its compassionate, careful and patient approach as it fits well with my own.

 S.E. is developed from neuro-scientific understanding of how our nervous system constantly does its work to balance and protect us.
 In utilising that knowledge it offers quite simple ways to help us regulate and manage our responses – both to ourselves and to others.
-When we feel we've lost touch with a self that previously coped, it can aid a return to managing and being once more in relationship to ourselves and others.
+When we feel we've lost touch with a self that previously coped, it can aid a return to managing our relationships.

 Although S.E. encourages us to be more aware of our bodies and their helpful self regulating systems, its being effective doesn't necessarily need to involve any touch or physical bodywork as such.
 And you don't need to have any understanding of neuro-science for it to be helpful to you.